Accenture/adop-docker-compose/README.md

  * You should be able to see the spring petclinic application.
 * Now, you can clone the repository from gerrit and make a code change to see the example pipeline triggered automatically.

-# Temporary define default index pattern
+# Define Default Elastic Search Index Pattern

-As described on https://alm.accenture.com/jira/browse/DA-1359?focusedCommentId=132808&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-132808 comment, Kibana 4 does not provide a configuration property that allow to define the default index pattern for this reason while issue [DA-1401|https://alm.accenture.com/jira/browse/DA-1401] is prioritized the following manual procedure should be adopted in order to define an index pattern:
+Kibana 4 does not provide a configuration property that allow to define the default index pattern so the following manual procedure should be adopted in order to define an index pattern:

 - Navidate to Settings > Indices using Kibana dashboard
 - Set index name or pattern as "logstash-*"
 - For the below drop-down select @timestamp for the Time-field name
 - Click on create button

-# Status
+# User feedback

-This is still WIP and does not work full yet.

-# Assumes a directory structure of

-BASE/adop

-BASE/images/*all the image repos*
--  docker-gerrit
--  docker-jenkins
--  docker-ldap
--  docker-nginx
--  docker-sonar

-BASE/volumes
+## Documentation
+Documentaion can be found under the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

+## Issues
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/Accenture/adop-docker-compose/issues).

+## Contribute
+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

+Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Accenture/adop-docker-compose/issues), especially for more ambitious contributions.
+This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.